Group Tax Strategy

 We operate in many tax jurisdictions worldwide.
 Because tax laws in these jurisdictions are complex and may be subject to varying degrees of valid interpretation, we may seek to resolve any ambiguity by using appropriate professional advice and by entering into early dialogue with local taxation authorities, including HMRC in the UK.

-Whilst we do not set prescriptive levels of acceptable tax risk, when considering the tax risk implicit in transactions we do take into account factors such as reputation, financial and operational risks, and any impact it may have on our relationship with local tax authorities.
+We set our risk appetite at a principal level such that we do not pursue aggressive tax planning schemes, and consider the tax impact in making business decisions.
+When considering the tax risk implicit in transactions we do take into account factors such as reputation, financial and operational risks, and any impact it may have on our relationship with local tax authorities.

 Relationship with tax authorities

 We have a policy of full disclosure and cooperation with all tax authorities, including HMRC in the UK.

 To this end, we are committed to creating an open and transparent working relationship with tax authorities in the jurisdictions in which we operate.
 We aim to achieve this by engaging tax authorities in an open and courteous manner, and responding to enquiries in a timely fashion.